locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 It is possible to configure your API so that it downloads a bundled configuration of your plugins from an external webserver.
 The bundled plugin configuration is contained within a zip file.

-A gRPC plugin bundle is similar to the [standard bundling mechanism](({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}})).
+A gRPC plugin bundle is similar to the [standard bundling mechanism]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}).
 The standard bundling mechanism zips the configuration and plugin source code, which will be executed by Tyk.
 Conversely, a gRPC plugin bundle contains only the configuration (manifest.json), with plugin code execution being handled independently by the gRPC server.

 Bundling a gRPC plugin requires the following steps:
 - Create a manifest.json thst contains the configuration of your plugins